 Teneisha

-Former A Level Biology, Chemistry, Psychology and AS Physics student Teneisha talks about her experience at Callywith, studying Medicine at Aston University and her tips for choosing a university.
+Former A Level Biology, Chemistry, Psychology and AS Physics student Teneisha talks about her experience at Callywith, studying a 5-year Medicine degree at Aston University and her journey to becoming a doctor.

 Previous school: Fowey River Academy